Skip to main content

 Here are a few helpful iPad accessibility features you can use within the Showbie app to support many diverse learning needs.

-The following charts provide a brief description and how-to for iPad specific accessibility features, based on above 3 categories.
+The following charts provide brief descriptions and how-to's for iPad specific accessibility features, based on visual, hearing and cognitive needs.
 To learn about the other ways Showbie can support accessible learning needs, check it out here!

 Accessibility Features for Visual Needs: